 Next, let’s call unhealthy child-centeredness what it really is: an expression of low self-esteem.
 It’s behavior that results from a lack of faith in our ability to parent — an over-reliance on our children for guidance when we don’t trust our inner guidance.
 Perhaps a more useful term to embody this concept is role reversal.
 When you realize you’ve fallen into a role reversal you can set things straight by asking yourself, “What is my role as parent?”
 The answer will vary from one parent to another, but it usually includes protecting, comforting, nourishing, informing, facilitating, and most of all attuning.

-I often remind my clients that as we navigate the uncharted waters of progressive parenting, we can be uncertain and still be confident.
+I often remind my clients that as we navigate the uncharted waters of parenting in the 21st century, we can be uncertain and still be confident.
 You can stand upright and say, “I am absolutely confident that I have no idea what to do!”
 And believe it or not, this attitude will comfort your children!
 Such confidence carries the implicit message that you are capable of handling uncertainty and finding your way to certainty.